joker-b/botzo/_posts/2023-05-31-And-No-Simpler.md

 * The "left" button to call up the **Lens Information** display -- this is a list of lenses you can assign to the one(s) you commonly use, including a name that will be written into the EXIF of your image files.

-* The bottom button: **Focus Peaking ON/OFF.** Focus peaking is great except when it's distracting, which is a lot of the time.
-By putting the on/off control on your thumb, it's very fluid in operation -- unlike, say, the peaking on the Visoflex that requires taking the camera away from your eye and finding the setting in a menu.
+* The bottom button: **Focus Peaking ON/OFF.** Focus peaking is great except when it's distracting, which is a lot of the time (especially if you're shooting at, say ƒ/11 instead of ƒ/2).
+By placing the on/off control at your thumb, its use is very fluid in operation -- unlike, say, the peaking on the Visoflex that requires taking the camera away from your eye and finding the setting in a menu.

 **That's the entire guide.**

-All of the other camera complexities: monochrome or color style settings, highlight metering, 96-Megapixel shooting, touch screen buttons, stabilization, user menus, bluetooth, tethered shooting, "expressive" scene filters, video LUTs, etc etc -- can come later.
+All of the other camera complexities: monochrome or color style settings, highlight metering, 96-Megapixel shooting, touch screen buttons, stabilization, user menus, bluetooth, tethered shooting, "expressive" scene filters, Autofocus lenses, video LUTs, etc etc -- can come later.
 There's the rest of that 800-page manual waiting for you, after all.

 But to get started with your M lenses: just follow the guide above to begin.
 You'll have a simple, working M-system companion.
-The rest: learn the documentation by doing, it's much funner that way.
+The rest?
+Choose your own adventure, learn the documentation by doing.
+It's much funner that way.